griff-rees/estios/README.md

 is printed in the terminal.

 > *Note:* Without `--no-auth` a login dropdown will appear prior to the visualisation.
 This provides a very thin layer of security to ease testing prior to a public release.
 Usernames and passwords are managed in a `json` file (by default `user_db.json`).
 Documentation on that (and much more) to come.

+# Copyright

+## Software

+Copyright 2022 The Alan Turing Institute, British Library Board, Queen Mary University of London, University of Exeter, University of East Anglia and University of Cambridge.

+See [LICENSE](LICENSE) for more details.

+## Data

+This repo contains and uses data from the UK Office of National Statistics under the [Open Governance License](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) and the [Organisation for Economic Co-operation and Development (OECD)](https://www.oecd.org/termsandconditions/)

+# Funding and Acknowledgements

+This software has been developed as part of two UK Research and Innovation (UKRI) Strategic Priorities Funded projects:

+- [AI for Science and Governance (ASG)](https://www.turing.ac.uk/research/asg), specifically Wave 1 of ASG under the Engineering and Physical Sciences Research Council (EPSRC), specifically the *Digital Twins: Urban Analytics* theme.
+Grant reference: EP/W006022/1
+- [Living with Machines](https://livingwithmachines.ac.uk), funded under the Arts and Humanities Research Council (AHRC), with The Alan Turing Institute, the British Library and the Universities of Cambridge, East Anglia, Exeter, and Queen Mary University of London.
+Grant reference: AH/S01179X/1

+We are greatful for the extensive advice and support from colleagues across both projects.

 [^leontif]: Leontief, Wassily.
 Input-Output Economics.
 Oxford, UNITED STATES: Oxford University Press, Incorporated, 1986. http://ebookcentral.proquest.com/lib/manchester/detail.action?docID=4701165.